-On January 28, 2011, NASDAQ OMX BX LLC (“BX” or “Exchange”) filed with the Securities and Exchange Commission (“Commission”), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 (“Act”) and Rule 19b-4 thereunder, a proposed rule change requesting permanent approval of the Exchange's pilot program to permit the Exchange to accept inbound orders that Nasdaq Execution Services, LLC (“NES”) routes in its capacity as a facility of The NASDAQ Stock Market LLC (“Nasdaq”), with certain obligations and conditions.
+On January 28, 2011, NASDAQ OMX BX LLC (“BX” or “Exchange”) filed with the Securities and Exchange Commission (“Commission”), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 (“Act”) and Rule 19b-4 thereunder, a proposed rule Start Printed Page 16463change requesting permanent approval of the Exchange's pilot program to permit the Exchange to accept inbound orders that Nasdaq Execution Services, LLC (“NES”) routes in its capacity as a facility of The NASDAQ Stock Market LLC (“Nasdaq”), with certain obligations and conditions.
 The proposed rule change was published for comment in the Federal Register on February 14, 2011.
 The Commission received no comment letters regarding the proposed rule change.
 This order approves the proposed rule change.

 BX Equity Rule 2140(a) prohibits the Exchange or any entity with which it is affiliated from acquiring or maintaining an ownership interest in a member in the absence of an effective filing under Section 19(b) of the Act.
 NES is a broker-dealer that is a member of the Exchange, and currently provides to Nasdaq members optional routing services to other market centers.
 NES is owned by The NASDAQ OMX Group, Inc. (“NASDAQ OMX”), which also owns three registered securities exchanges—Nasdaq, the Exchange, and NASDAQ OMX PHLX LLC.
 Thus, NES is an affiliate of each of these exchanges.
 Absent an effective filing, BX Equity Rule 2140(a) would prohibit NES from being a member of the Exchange.